 swimmers shampoo to

-get it out and even then it dried in pink streaks --
+get it out and even then it dried in pink streaks --Hmm.. maybe from the

 ink running off of the wrens'